Liz Truss lettuce: Background

 Liz Truss became Prime Minister of the United Kingdom on 6 September 2022, following the July–September 2022 Conservative Party leadership election, replacing Boris Johnson.
-The September 2022 United Kingdom mini-budget was published on 23 September by Kwasi Kwarteng, Chancellor of the Exchequer, which included tax cuts without matching spending cuts.
+The September 2022 United Kingdom mini-budget was published on 23 September by Kwasi Kwarteng, then-Chancellor of the Exchequer, which included tax cuts without matching spending cuts.
 The mini-budget triggered a heavily negative market reaction, with the exchange rate of the pound sterling collapsing and pension funds coming close to bankruptcy.

 After just over a month in office, Kwarteng was removed as Chancellor of the Exchequer on 14 October, and Truss reversed most of the economic policies within the mini-budget.
 British media outlets lambasted Truss's performance and the ensuing political chaos, with many observers believing that her resignation would be imminent.
-An 11 October column in The Economist titled "Liz Truss has made Britain a riskier bet for bond investors" stated that, after deducting the ten-day mourning period for Queen Elizabeth II's death, Truss had caused economic and political turmoil after just seven days in power, comparing that duration to the "shelf-life of a lettuce".
+An 11 October column in The Economist titled "Liz Truss has made Britain a riskier bet for bond investors" stated that, after deducting the ten-day mourning period following the death of Queen Elizabeth II, Truss had caused economic and political turmoil after just seven days in power, comparing that duration to the "shelf-life of a lettuce".
 The publication further dubbed her the "Iceberg Lady", in contrast with the "Iron Lady", a nickname for the former British prime minister Margaret Thatcher, a political idol of Truss's.
 The lettuce comparison was made by The Economist executive editor Andrew Palmer.